nishantjr/wxyzmonad/README.md

 - [x] Expand C event queue to a FIFO.
 This will stop the crash on during shutdown.

+- [ ] Re-evaluate whether we want to use wlr_scene_graph for rendering--we already
+  have a decarative configuration on the Haskell end.

-- [ ] Snapshot based testing in a container
+- [ ] Functional and unit testing

 Other features